 Recent case law interpreting the obligations of a subcontractor to a general contractor, owing under standard form construction contracts require the subcontractor to defend and indemnity the general contractor even if the subcontractor was not negligent or otherwise responsible for the defect or injury resulting on the project.
 Litigating the issue of who is responsible is often what drives up the attorney's fees in construction law cases.
 Consequently, construction law claims can be very costly even if your role in the project was not relevant in causing the defect or issue litigated.
 Parties defending or prosecuting these construction law cases are forced to retain experts, attend multiple depositions and argue factual and legal matters in discovery and dispositive motions that can result in significant attorney’s fees even if your business was not responsible for the defect.

-With close to 20 years insurance defense experience, we have served as lead counsel in several complex multi-party litigation matters coordinated for discovery purposes by special masters or general orders and have successfully defended premises owners, hotel owners, landlords, general contractors, subcontractors, property managers, and material suppliers in a variety of serious construction law and complex accident litigation matters.
+With over 25 years insurance defense experience, we have served as lead counsel in several complex multi-party litigation matters coordinated for discovery purposes by special masters or general orders and have successfully defended premises owners, hotel owners, landlords, general contractors, subcontractors, property managers, and material suppliers in a variety of serious construction law and complex accident litigation matters.
 The firm represents clients, through trial, in both state and federal court and has extensive experience working with expert witnesses to achieve an offensive defense while utilizing cost effective strategies designed to position the case in the best possible light for our clients.